boldflight/BibleConverter/test_EPUB/output/matt.md

 [24] Then Jesus said to his disciples, “If anyone wants to become my follower, he must deny himself, take up his cross, and follow me.
 [25] For whoever wants to save his life will lose it, but whoever loses his life because of me will find it.
 [26] For what does it benefit a person if he gains the whole world but forfeits his life?
 Or what can a person give in exchange for his life?
-[27] For the Son of Man will come with his angels in the glory of his Father, and then he will reward each person according to what he has done.
+[27] For the Son of Man will come with his angels in the glory of his Father, and then _he will reward each person according to what he has done_.
 [28] I tell you the truth, there are some standing here who will not experience death before they see the Son of Man coming in his kingdom.”

 ## Chapter 17

 ### The Transfiguration